 Product announcement from Frank Body.

-For another example, check out home goods brand Pottery Barn who uses the “Swipe to link” feature in Stories to promote a sweepstakes:
+For another example, check out home goods brand Pottery Barn who uses the “Swipe to link” feature in Stories to promote sweepstakes:

 Sweepstakes from Pottery Barn.